braun01/cs50_web_2025/README.md

 You should also define admin views for each of your models so you can add students and courses.

+Finally, try displaying your students in the table in `roster.html` in the templates/ of the students app.

 Remember your **migration** workflow:

 1. Define models in the app's model.py